How Much Does Shiplap Installation Cost in 2025?

 Hardwood

-For hardwood shiplap, homeowners can expect to pay between $0.80 and $4.00 per square foot.
-Hardwood is the most common type of shiplap and works on either the interior or exterior of a home.
-It’s unique because the term “hardwood” refers to any wood taken from broad-leafed trees, so the boards can come from several different types of trees.
+Homeowners can expect to pay between $0.80 and $4 per square foot of hardwood shiplap.
+Hardwood is the most common type of shiplap and works on a home's interior or exterior.
+It’s unique because the term “hardwood” refers to any wood taken from broad-leafed trees.
+The boards can come from several different types of trees at different price points.

 Cedar

-The cost of cedar shiplap boards ranges from $2.50 to $7.00 per square foot, and the pricing varies depending on the quality of the cedar.
-Average cedar boards range from $2.50 to $5.00 per square foot, while higher quality cedar costs between $4.00 and $7.00 per square foot.
+Cedar shiplap boards range from $2.50 to $7 per square foot.
+Pricing varies depending on the quality of the cedar.
+Average cedar boards range from $2.50 to $5 per square foot, while higher quality cedar costs between $4 and $7 per square foot.
 You can install cedar on either the interior or the exterior of a home.

 Pine

-Pine is sold in 100-square-foot bundles for $275 to $375 per bundle, or roughly $2.50 to $4.00 per square foot.
-A standard material for exterior home siding, pine shiplap is a popular choice for homeowners because of its versatility—it comes in a variety of colors and textures and can be easily painted.
+Pine is sold in 100-square-foot bundles for $275 to $375 per bundle, or roughly $2.75 to $3.75 per square foot.
+A standard material for exterior home siding, pine shiplap is a popular choice for homeowners because of its versatility.
+It comes in a variety of colors and textures and can be easily painted.

 Labor